Far Cry 5: Development

-The game was developed by Ubisoft Montreal and Ubisoft Toronto with Ubisoft Kyiv, Ubisoft Shanghai and Ubisoft Reflections offering assistance.
+The game was developed by Ubisoft Montreal, with Ubisoft Toronto, Ubisoft Kyiv, Ubisoft Shanghai and Ubisoft Reflections offering assistance.
 Dan Hay, who served as lead producer for Far Cry 3, was the lead director, with writing led by Drew Holmes, who had previously worked on BioShock Infinite and its downloadable content.
 The game continued the series' practice of using the Dunia 2 engine, a modified version of the CryEngine.
 The team chose Montana as the game's setting, as the state lies on the frontier of the United States.
 To create a realistic environment, the development team visited Montana for fourteen days to collect information regarding its biomes, environment, and the "self-reliant" nature of the locals, who do not want any authority or outsider to intervene in their life.
 The development team had previously carried out a similar research excursion to Nepal during development of Far Cry 4.
 As the development team was no longer satisfied with having one core antagonist in each game, the cast of antagonists was significantly expanded.

 After the release of Far Cry Primal in 2016, Ubisoft stated that the next Far Cry title will take more development time and would not be released in 2017.
 Far Cry 5 was announced by Ubisoft during the company's financial call, alongside two other major titles, The Crew 2 and Assassin's Creed Origins, which were released in fiscal year 2018.
 Ubisoft released several teaser trailers and the game's cover art ahead of the game's official reveal on May 26, 2017.
 The game was released on PlayStation 4, Windows, and Xbox One with support for PlayStation 4 Pro and Xbox One X. Free skin packs were made available for PlayStation 4 players at launch due to a marketing deal between Sony Interactive Entertainment and Ubisoft.
 Though the game was initially set for release on February 27, 2018, Ubisoft pushed the date back a month to March 27, 2018.

-To celebrate the game's five-year anniversary, Ubisoft released an update for the PlayStation 4 and Xbox One versions on March 16, 2023 allowing for 60 frames-per-second gameplay when played using backwards compatibility on PlayStation 5 and Xbox Series X/S.
+To celebrate the game's five-year anniversary, Ubisoft released an update for the PlayStation 4 and Xbox One versions on March 16, 2023, allowing for 60 frames-per-second gameplay when played using backwards compatibility on PlayStation 5 and Xbox Series X/S.